ulugbekerkinovich2/-dtm_uz_parsing/README.md

 # pip install requirements.txt

-# change folder name for saving image into code
+# change the address to the folder in the code to save the images